anosatsuk124/jujutsu-summarize-hook/src/vcs_cc_hook/templates/git/commit_description.md

 - "Update {file_name}" for multi-edit operations
 - Add context like "(add functions)" or "(bug fix)" when relevant

-Generate only the revision description:
+Generate only the commit message: